daniellaera/devconnector/README.md

-# devconnector
+# Developer Social Conncetor
-Discover the Full-Stack application on Heroku
+Full-Stack application for connectiong developers that allows to create and edit profiles, experience, posts and comments.